raydog/redsentinel/README.md

 ### API

-#### RedisSentinel
+#### RedSentinel

 This object is used to connect to a redis-sentinel cluster.
+Its constructor is the main thing that's exported.
 It is an EventEmitter, and will notify you about outages or failovers as they happen.

 ##### Constructor: (sentinels, config)